ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 ### 1.1.1 Deliberate practice

->>>R1

 In the early 1990s, Swedish psychologist [Anders Ericsson](https://en.wikipedia.org/wiki/K._Anders_Ericsson) studied the learning process.
 He conducted an experiment involving music academy students.
-The students were divided into three groups:
+The scientist divided them into three groups:

 1. Potential world-class stars.
 2. Promising musicians.
 3. Mediocre musicians.

-Each participant described their educational process and free time.
-Based on this information, the scientist assessed the quantity and quality of the future musician's studies.
+Each participant shared insights about his educational process and leisure activities.
+Based on this information, the scientist evaluated the quantity and quality of the aspiring musician's studies.

-Anders Ericsson came to the following results.
-The musicians in the first group had spent a total of about 10000 hours practicing by the age of 20.
-Students from the second group studied for approximately 7500 hours during the same period of time, while those in the third group studied for only 5000 hours.
-The scientist concluded that regular practice is crucial for acquiring skills.
+Anders Ericsson reached the following conclusions.
+Musicians in the first group had practiced for about 10000 hours by the age of 20.
+Students in the second group had spent approximately 7500 hours practicing during the same period, while those in the third group had only practiced for about 5000 hours.
+The scientist concluded that regular practice is essential for developing skills.

-The scientist made one more conclusion.
-It is important not only the quantity of practice, but also its quality.
+Anders Ericsson made one more conclusion.
+It is crucial not only the quantity of practice, but also its quality.
 He introduced the special term to emphasize this idea:

-I> **Deliberate practice** is purposeful and systematic work aimed at improving a learner's performance.
+I> **Deliberate practice** is intentional and systematic work aimed at improving a learner's performance.

-Deliberate practice has a number of distinctive features. **First**, it requires a high level of attention and concentration.
+Deliberate practice has several distinctive features. **First**, it requires a high level of attention and concentration.
 The student sets specific goals and works towards achieving them.
-At the same time, they strive to eliminate any automatic or thoughtless actions.
+At the same time, he strives to eliminate any automatic or thoughtless actions.

 **Second**, deliberate practice aims to expand the learner's current capabilities.
-He chooses specific exercises based on this.
-Often this is not training of strengths, but on the contrary – working on mistakes and weaknesses.
+He chooses specific exercises based on this purpose.
+Often, this focuses not on strengths, but rather on addressing mistakes and weaknesses.

 **Third**, deliberate practice requires feedback.
 The learner must receive immediate feedback on his performance.
-A trainer, teacher or coach helps him with this.
-Feedback points out errors and how to correct them.
+A trainer, teacher, or coach provides this support.
+Feedback points out mistakes and ways to correct them.

 **Fourth**, the learner focuses on details during deliberate practice.
-He stops his unconscious attempts to perform some minor actions automatically.
-Instead, the learner imagines a performance that is perfect in every detail and strives for it.
+He halts his unconscious attempts to perform certain actions automatically.
+Instead, the learner visualizes a flawless performance in every detail and works towards achieving it.

 Deliberate practice is inherently unpleasant.
-It requires concentration, constant effort, and is accompanied by discomfort from admitting mistakes.
-Often the learner has to repeat the same exercises over and over again until the goal is achieved.
+It requires focus, continuous effort, and involves the discomfort of admitting mistakes.
+Frequently, the learner must repeat the same exercises many times until he achieves his goal.

-Deliberate practice is impossible in some fields.
-There are three mandatory requirements for an field to obtain expert skills there:
+Deliberate practice is not feasible in certain fields.
+Three essential requirements must be met for a field to develop expert skills:

 1. The presence of a repeatable context with stable patterns.

-2. The possibility of long-term practice.
+2. The opportunity for long-term practice.

-3. Quick and unambiguous feedback.
+3. Prompt and clear feedback.

-League of Legends meets all these conditions.
+League of Legends meets all these criteria.

 ### 1.1.2 Recognition of templates